 Quiltville leader/ender challenge for July 2015-July 2016: TUMBLERS!
 Great minds think alike I have been cutting out all red and white tumbers for a "little crumbler" quilt and now I may also be doing tumblers in all colors!
 Go to Bonnie's Blog and check it out!

 Betty's Choice blocks and an alternate block.
-Amy and I traded blocks after a year of the Rainbow Scrap Challenge!
-This one is waiting on quilting as of June 1, 2017.
+Amy and I traded blocks after a year of the Rainbow Scrap Challenge in 2015!

 Becky and I went on the Quiltville Cruise to the Caribbean in October 2015.
 Here we are with Bonnie and her Garden Party quilt.

 Allietare is competed!
 Really enjoyed the 2015 mystery!
 Learned alot with the scalloped borders!